 Erucic acid (C22: 1) is a 22-mono unsaturated fatty acid (MUFA) that is classified as a very long-chain fatty acid (VLCFAs) [18].
 Nutritionally, small amounts of erucic acid are desirable [20].
 One of the most important breeding goals of Brassicaceae is to reduce the amount of erucic acid [18].
 Ward method was used in cluster analysis to group and determine the distance between genotypes.
-Cluster analysis was performed based on the measured average amount of erucic acid of 137 camelina lines, the results of which were shown as dendrograms (Figure 1).
+Cluster analysis was performed based on the measured average amount of erucic acid of 137 camelina lines, the results of which were shown as dendrograms (Fig. 1).
 According to the cut-off point, the studied lines were grouped into four clusters with similar intragroup and intergroup characteristics.
 The first cluster (group 1 + group 2) includes 43 lines, the second cluster (group 3) 55 lines, the third cluster (group 4 + group 5) 36 lines, the fourth cluster (group 6) 3 lines.
 The maximum amount of erucic acid in camelina seed oil was 3.94 and the minimum amount was 2.49%.
 The fourth cluster (group 6) has three lines with values of 3.94, 3.87 and 3.73 percent of erucic acid, while 134 lines have values less than 3.51 percent.
-Plants of the genus Brassicaceae are divided into two main groups according to the amount of erucic acid and is not consumed orally.
-The second category is abbreviated (LEA- Low Erucic Acid).
+Plants of the genus Brassicaceae are divided into two main groups according to the amount of erucic acid.
+The first category is identified by the abbreviation (HEA-High Erucic Acid).
 Their oil is more than 5% erucic acid and is not consumed orally.
 The second category is abbreviated (LEA- Low Erucic Acid).
-Their oil is study contain less than 3.94% erucic acid.
+Their oil is consumed orally with less than 5% erucic acid [16].
+All camelina double haploid lines in this study contain less than 3.94% erucic acid.